WhatAKitty/react-native-fetch-mock/README.md

 ## Roadmap
 - [x] Combined with Mock.js
+- [x] Support exclude for some other path
 - [ ] Proxy for other api server
 - [ ] Support RAP system